Stamp Duty Calculator

 Business Rates vs Council Tax

 One benefit that remains post-FHL abolition: holiday lets can still qualify for business rates rather than council tax.
 This can result in significant savings.
-Our specialized holiday let calculator shows the full upfront SDLT cost.
+The holiday let tab on our business stamp duty calculator shows the full upfront SDLT cost.

 Qualification Criteria: